-Look out for the lone Mariachi member serenating passers-by on Bold Street to find your way to La Parilla.
+Look out for the lone Mariachi member serenading passers-by on Bold Street to find your way to La Parilla.

 Serving all your Mexican favourites, their mammoth menu covers everything from burritos and quesadillas to fajitas and albondigas (Mexican-style meatballs).

 Our favourite?
-The Chimichangas – large flour tortillas filled with beef, chicken or veg and deep friend until golden and crispy.
+The Chimichangas – large flour tortillas filled with beef, chicken or veg and deep fried until golden and crispy.

 57 Bold Street

-The new kid of the Bold Street restaurants block is the Greek Taverna.
+The new kid on the Bold Street restaurants block is the Greek Taverna.

-With small plates starters that include all your favourite holiday picks and delicious, authentic main courses including moussaka, kelfitiko (roasted lamb shoulder on the bone in a tomato sauce) and chicken ouzo, you’ll be transported to the isles of Greece from the first mouthful.
+With small plate starters that include all your favourite holiday picks and delicious, authentic main courses including moussaka, kleftiko (roasted lamb shoulder on the bone in a tomato sauce) and chicken ouzo, you’ll be transported to the isles of Greece from the very first mouthful.

 76 Bold Street